cchudzicki-ocw-testing/es.293-spring-2007/content/pages/sp.285/index_bologna.md

 {{< tableclose >}}

-Click "code" ([C](./resolveuid/a5282be50ae5c190eb88b1d978c7bf9d)) to see the IC code I wrote to make the robot flee or chase the signal.
+Click "code" ({{% resource_link "a5282be5-0ae5-c190-eb88-b1d978c7bf9d" "C" %}}) to see the IC code I wrote to make the robot flee or chase the signal.
 To change from flee to chase you simply reverse the polarity of the motors.